 A pro-life spokeswoman quit her job rather than endorse Donald Trump for another term in the White House.
 Trump has called himself the most pro-life president in history.
-But Stephanie Ranade Krider, executive director for Ohio Right to Life, decided she couldn't support him and couldn't keep working for the prominent pro-life group as it prepared to help him win re-election.2
+But Stephanie Ranade Krider, executive director for Ohio Right to Life, decided she couldn't support him and couldn't keep working for the prominent pro-life group as it prepared to help him win re-election.

-Krider claims to hold an anti-abortion position even though the Trump administration came out clearly against abortion, something the Democrat Party has not done.
+Krider claimed to hold an anti-abortion position even though the Trump administration came out clearly against abortion, something the Democrat Party has not done.

-- Continue nominating constitutionalist Supreme Court and lower court judges - Protect unborn life through every means available - Defend the freedoms of religious believers and organizations
+- Continue nominating constitutionalist Supreme Court and lower court judges - Protect unborn life through every means available - Defend the freedoms of religious believers and organizations following interview with the editorial board at The New York Times in January 2020 when he was asked what he would look for in a Supreme Court nominee:

-Democrat nominee Joe Biden has promised to defend abortion rights as "women's healthcare," supports the 1973 pro-abortion Roe v.
-Wade decision, and continues to call for the funding of pro-abortion Planned Parenthood by forcing American taxpayers to fund abortions.
-Consider the following interview with the editorial board at The New York Times in January 2020 when he was asked what he would look for in a Supreme Court nominee:
+Former Democrat President Joe Biden, who is a member of the anti-abortion Roman Catholic Church, campaigned on the promise to defend abortion rights as "women's healthcare," supported the 1973 pro-abortion Roe v.
+Wade decision, and called for the funding of pro-abortion Planned Parenthood by forcing American taxpayers to fund abortions.
+Consider the